Pushkkaarr/DaySync-Smart-Calendar/README.md

 # DaySync-Smart-Calendar
 A smart, modern calendar that organizes your day, learns your habits, and helps you stay ahead with intelligent scheduling and reminders.

+You can find app inside `dist/win-unpacked` folder as `DaySync-Smart-Calendar.exe`.